-This reef-dwelling fish is known for its bright yellow body.
-It is a popular aquarium fish and is exported in great numbers from Hawaii for this purpose.
+The reef-dwelling yellow tang is known for its bright yellow body.
+It is a popular aquarium fish and is exported from Hawaii in great numbers for this purpose.
 It spawns primarily during the full moon.
 Although males can become territorial, the yellow tang is sometimes known to live in small groups.

-These fish look very similar to the juvenile stage of blue tangs, but blue tangs turn blue and get quite a bit larger, where yellow tangs retain their bright yellow color and stay fairly small.
+These vibrant fish look very similar to juvenile blue tangs, but blue tangs turn blue and grow quite a bit larger, whereas yellow tangs retain their bright yellow color and stay fairly small.

-This reef-dwelling fish is known for its bright yellow body.
+Did you know, this reef-dwelling fish is known—and named—for its bright yellow coloring?

 The yellow tang primarily feeds on algae.

-The yellow tang is commonly 7 inches long.
+The yellow tang typically grows to be about 7 inches long.

 This species is not threatened.